 Ok, I get it.
 So, what is it actually for?!

-It’s a great tool for developers.
+It’s an excellent tool for developers.
 When we run your website through it, it shows us all the elements, scripts, stylesheets and other bits that the page is loading or ‘calling’.
-We can analyse this to make sure that firstly we are not loading anything we don’t need to, then make sure it’s loading in the right order.
+We can analyse this to make sure that firstly we are not loading anything we don’t need to, then make sure that what we do have is loading in the right order.
 There’s no point in loading something that only shows at the bottom of a page, first, for example.